Frequently Asked Questions About Personal Injury Law

 Why do I need a lawyer to seek compensation?

 Personal injury cases are often very complicated.
 In order to make sure that you have strong arguments, and in an effort to get the highest amount of compensation possible, you should hire a trained professional.
-Our West Virginia personal injury lawyers at DiTrapano Barrett DiPiero McGinley & Simmons, PLLC can provide you with more than 200 years of combined experience and use our extensive knowledge of personal injury law to develop a convincing case on your behalf.
+Our attorneys at DiPiero Simmons McGinley & Bastress, PLLC can provide you with more than 150 years of combined experience and use our extensive knowledge of personal injury law to develop a convincing case on your behalf.